sig-net/signet.js/docs/pages/guides/mpc-overview.md

 # Multi-Party Computation (MPC) Overview

-This guide explains how the MPC system works in the multichain-tools library and how it's used for secure key management and transaction signing.
+This guide explains how the MPC system works in the signet.js library and how it's used for secure key management and transaction signing.

 ## What is MPC?